NicolaeIotu/typelike/README.md

 [typelike Settings](#typelike-settings).

 In order to pass **typelike** tests the following logic applies:
-* for objects and arrays
+* for **objects and arrays** tests pass if:
-  - tests pass if keys are identical for both subject object and template object
+  - keys are identical for both subject object and template object and ...
-  - tests pass if the type ( <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">xtypeof
+  - the type ( <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">xtypeof</a> ) of data
-  </a> ) of data corresponding to a key is identical for both subject object and template object
+    corresponding to a key is identical for both subject object and template object.
   - if the data corresponding to a key is iterable as understood by **typelike** (array, object, map, set) the checks continue at the next deeper level
-* for maps and sets
+* for maps and sets tests pass if:
-  - tests pass if the type ( <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">xtypeof
+  - the type ( <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">xtypeof</a> ) of data
-    </a> ) of data corresponding to an entry is identical for both subject object and template object
+    corresponding to an entry is identical for both subject object and template object.
   - if the data corresponding to an entry is iterable as understood by **typelike** (array, object, map, set) the checks continue at the next deeper level
-* for any other type
+* for any other type tests pass if:
-  - tests pass if the type ( <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">xtypeof
+  - the type ( <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">xtypeof</a> ) of
-    </a> ) of subject data is identical for both subject object and template object
+    subject data is identical for both subject object and template object

 ## Using multiple templates with typelike
 Multiple templates can be used with every call to `typelike`.
 If the subject object (which should be the first